-The AFF Strategic Framework identifies four broad sector goals (Equitable growth and competitiveness; Equity and transformation; Environmental sustainability and Governance), which translate into a comprehensive, abiding intervention framework, which will be supported through iterations of APAP via short and medium-term interventions targeting specific value chains (sectoral interventions)
+These goals translate into a comprehensive, abiding intervention framework, which will be supported through iterations of APAP via short and medium-term interventions targeting specific value chains (sectoral interventions) or transversal challenges/interventions).

-or transversal challenges (transversal interventions).

 The APAP, which was approved by Cabinet in March 2015, is the programmatic response to Priority One of the Nine-Point Plan to ignite growth and create jobs.
 It outlines a value chain approach in priority commodities, informed by the commodities with high-growth potential and high-labour absorption capacity identified in the NDP.